 Mycosis fungoides is the most common form of cutaneous T cell lymphoma.
-It is characterised by infiltrates of lymphocytes.
-It has an indolent clinical course, usually slowly progressing from patches to thicker plaques and eventually to tumours.
+It is characterised by infiltrates of lymphocytes and an indolent clinical course, usually slowly progressing from patches to thicker plaques and eventually to tumours.

-In mycosis fungoides, the histopathology is characterised by infiltrates of malignant T cells.
-These are small, medium in size, and characteristically have irregular cerebriform nuclei.
-The clinical stages (patch, plaque, tumour) correlate with the progressive density of malignant T cells.
+In mycosis fungoides, the histopathology is characterised by infiltrates of malignant T-cells.
+These are small to medium in size, and characteristically have irregular cerebriform nuclei.
+The clinical stages (patch, plaque, tumour) correlate with the progressive density of malignant T-cells.

-Patch stage mycosis fungoides: there is a superficial lichenoid infiltrate, mainly lymphocytes and histiocytes and a few atypical cells infiltrating the epidermis without significant spongiosis (a phenomenon which is known as 'exocytosis', figure 1).
+Patch stage mycosis fungoides: there is a superficial lichenoid infiltrate, mainly of lymphocytes and histiocytes and a few atypical cells infiltrating the epidermis without significant spongiosis (a phenomenon which is known as 'exocytosis', figure 1).
 This stage may be very subtle histopathologically and mimic other dermatoses such as eczema or lichenoid dermatoses, as the atypia may be difficult to appreciate.
-Often multiple biopsies are required to make the diagnosis and numerous studies may be needed to isolate or prove a clonal proliferation of T cells.
+Often multiple biopsies are required to make the diagnosis and numerous studies may be needed to isolate or prove a clonal proliferation of T-cells.

 Plaque stage: as mycosis fungoides progresses, there is more obvious epidermotropism (figure 2) and a denser dermal infiltrate.
 There may be intraepidermal collections of atypical cells (Pautrier microabscesses, figure 3).